JPSieg/R2easyR/README.md

 68 68          U  67   0 14 68          >
 ```

-### Remove the psuedoknot by changing the Dotbracket column so that no secondary structure is specified at the psuedoknot sequence.
+### Remove the pseudoknot by changing the Dotbracket column so that no secondary structure is specified at the pseudoknot sequence.

 ```{r}
 >pknot <- c(14:18, 64:68)